Alpaka-Tech/Kuemmel/README.md

 ./setup.sh config.cyml # Run the config
 ```

-Ofcourse there are many other ways to achieve the same thing but this can be done in less than 10 steps.
+Of course there are many other ways to achieve the same thing but this can be done in less than 10 steps.